 The Foundation does not allow Fellows to defer their residencies.
 If an applicant were to be awarded a Fellowship and had to turn it down at the last minute, he or she would need to re-apply to be considered for another semester.

 The Bogliasco Foundation does accommodate collaborative Fellowships (no more than two persons).
 Separate applications are required for each of the applicants, even if they may present the same project description and the same reference letters.
-Please note that Fellows working on a collaborative project may have to share the same bedroom and work space at the Study Center.
+Please note that Fellows working on a collaborative project may have to share the same bedroom and workspace at the Study Center.

 Subject to the Study Center's availability and if requested in the application, Bogliasco Fellows may be accompanied by their spouses/partners during their stay.
-Spouses/partners will be charged a daily fee of $30 to help defray the cost of meals.
+Spouses/partners will be charged a daily fee of $35 to help defray the cost of meals.
 Spouses/partners who intend to pursue a project in one of the disciplines, and who wish to be designated as Bogliasco Fellows, must submit separate and complete applications.

 The Study Center cannot accommodate children - even if they are young adults - or any family members other than spouses/partners.

-The San Martino Hospital, which is a modern facility with state of the art emergency care, is 15-20 minutes by car from the Study Center.
+The San Martino Hospital, which is a modern facility with state-of-the-art emergency care, is 15-20 minutes by car from the Study Center.

 Yes, there is a $30 application fee.